MicrosoftDocs/ATADocs/ATPDocs/modifying-atp-config-dcpassword.md

 ## Change the domain connectivity password
 If you need to modify the Domain Connectivity Password, make sure that the password you enter is correct.
 If it is not, the Azure ATP sensor service will stop for all deployed sensors.

-If you suspect that this happened, on the Azure ATP standalone sensor, look at the Microsoft.Tri.Sensor-Errors.log file for the following errors:
+If you suspect that this happened, on the Azure ATP standalone sensor, look at the Microsoft.Tri.sensor-Errors.log file for the following errors:
 `The supplied credential is invalid.`

 Follow this procedure to update the Domain Connectivity password on the Azure ATP workspace portal: